davidmshore/InvestingEssentials/docs/taxes.md

 - Pre-tax retirement account investment gains are not taxed as capital gains, and are instead taxed like ordinary income upon withdrawal.

 Capital gains (CG) tax rates are determined based on adjusted gross income (AGI).
 This is important, because capital gains are taxed progressively.
-Moreover, capital gains get stacked *on top* of other income, the total of which, after [deductions](https://www.reddit.com/r/personalfinance/comments/hrqpxd/do_longterm_capital_gains_count_as_income/?rdt=42791), determines the marginal tax rate.
+Moreover, capital gains get lumped together with other income, the total of which, after [deductions](https://www.reddit.com/r/personalfinance/comments/hrqpxd/do_longterm_capital_gains_count_as_income/?rdt=42791), determines the marginal tax rate.
 Therefore, AGI + CG - deductions determines the highest CG tax bracket, and each portion of CG that fills lower tax brackets (after filling them up with other income) will be taxed progressively.

 Capital gains are taxed at either [short term rates and long term rates](https://www.investopedia.com/articles/personal-finance/101515/comparing-longterm-vs-shortterm-capital-gain-tax-rates.asp), i.e. capital invested for a year or less or capital invested for longer than a year, with longer investments given more favorable rates.
 Federal and state tax rates apply.
 Laws vary by state.
 #### Example